Standard Metagame Challenge Event Guide and Decklists – Kaldheim Standard – February 2021

 Standard Metagame Challenge is a limited-time competitive event held over this weekend, where players test their mettle for one of the biggest (and riskiest) reward payouts on MTG Arena.
-It has now been just over a week since the release of Core Set 2021, which is the eighth set to be added to the Standard format before rotation happens in the next set, Zendikar Rising!
+It has now been just over a week since the release of Zendikar Rising, which is the fifth set to be added to the Standard format and marked the yearly rotation cycle!
 In this guide, we’ll give you a overview of the current metagame, sample decklists before the event starts and proven ones with 7 wins as soon as they are shared.
-We also have the details and expected value (EV) of this event, all updated for Core Set 2021 Standard.
-Also remember, you can go straight to our entire Standard deck collection here and have your pick.
+We also have the details and expected value (EV) of this event, all updated for Zendikar Rising Standard.
+Also remember, you can go straight to our entire Standard deck collection here and have your pick from the latest decklists.

 - Format: Standard

 - Entry Fee: 2000 Gold or 400 Gems

 - Ends After: 7 wins or 1 loss (whichever comes first)

 - Match Structure: Best-of-three matches (BO3)